 Even setting aside financial challenges, the reputational damage of a breach can haunt companies indefinitely.
 Between financial and reputational challenges, the impact of a data breach is often too much for companies to bear.
 One report found that 60% of small businesses that experienced a breach ultimately shut down.

-Minimizing the Impact of a Breach
+Minimizing the impact of a breach

 If you experience a data breach, recognize that you can only respond to what you know.
 The first step of data breach recovery must be to figure out what data has been compromised so you can formulate a response.
 A post-breach data discovery scan will help identify what’s been affected.
 Frequent discovery scanning should ideally take place as a standard business process, so you can safeguard your data, but it’s never too late to catalog your data — even after a breach.